How to start a side hustle: Planning and execution tips

 Here’s what this article covers:

-- 1. Do I need a business plan?
+- Do you need a business plan when starting a side hustle?

-- 3. How long should my business plan be?
+- How long should a business plan be?

 - Final thoughts

-Even if you already have customers lined up, you need to document and plan the bones of your business if you want longevity.
+Yes, you need a business plan.
+Even if you already have customers lined up, you need to document and plan the fundamentals of your venture if you want longevity.

 Taking the time to strategise will help you later down the line, no matter how small your side hustle is.